-Biodynamic farming grew out of the deep concerns of a group of farmers in central Europe back in the 1920s. they had noticed an increasing degeneration in seed strains, in many cultivated plants, and livestock.
-To counter this trend, they sought the expertise of Rudolf Steiner, a scientist and philosopher Rudolf Steiner in 1924 seeking some insights and practical ideas to offset this decline.
+Biodynamic farming emerged from the concerns of a group of farmers in central Europe during the 1920s.
+These farmers had observed a decline in seed strains, cultivated plants, and livestock.
+To counter this trend, they sought the expertise of Rudolf Steiner, a scientist and philosopher, in 1924.
+They hoped to gain insights and practical ideas to address the decline.

-In the now-famous Agriculture Lecture to these farmers, Steiner pointed out that not only was the earth already in middle age but was declining in vitality as a result of the developing materialistic view of the earth as a resource for human beings to exploit.
-When he was persuaded to offer his insights into agriculture, he aimed to try and correct a largely one-sided, mechanistic view of nature, entrenched as early as the 1920s.
+During the now-famous Agriculture Lecture, Steiner highlighted that the earth was already in middle age and experiencing a decline in vitality due to the increasing materialistic view of the earth as a resource for human exploitation.
+When the farmers persuaded him to provide his insights on agriculture, he aimed to correct the one-sided, mechanistic view of nature that was prevalent at that time.

-Steiners approach offered a view of life that reconnected the earth and the cosmos, physical life with its origins, in a spiritual world view-a vision that takes account of the powerful forces that pour down from the cosmos to work within the soil and plants.
+Steiner's approach offered a holistic view of life that reconnected the earth and the cosmos.
+He proposed a spiritual worldview that acknowledged the powerful forces that flow from the cosmos to work within the soil and plants.
 These forces are essential to agriculture's vital processes, but the soil needs to be sufficiently sensitive to fully harness these beneficial influences.